Sort & Filter in Excel

 When numbers and text are contained in the same column, the column can still be sorted.
 Text values will be treated as “larger” than numbers.

-Numbers formatted as text will be treated as “smaller” than actual text, but “larger” than actual numbers.
-Date and/or time mixed with other kinds of data will be treated as number, i.e., sorted by underlying decimal number behind the date.
+Numbers formatted as text will be treated as “smaller” than actual text but “larger” than actual numbers.
+Date and/or time mixed with other kinds of data will be treated as numbers, i.e., sorted by underlying decimal number behind the date.

-Custom Lists are advanced option that can be generated by the user at wish under Custom Sort.
+Custom Lists are an advanced option that can be generated by the user at will under Custom Sort.

-Most important is that, unlike with filtering, sorting is permanent.
+Most important is that, unlike filtering, sorting is permanent.

-There is no such thing as a Clear Sort button –sorting is permanent barring the usage of the Undo button.
+There is no such thing as a Clear Sort button; sorting is permanent, barring the use of the Undo button.

 Next, we will show how to sort data without filtering.